xhika/game-over/README.md

 ## Usage

 ```
-Simply use a your prefered local server to run the game.
+Install node modules first with npm install, then npm run to start the project.
 ```
 ## Pull requests
 For an overview of all pull requests click [here](https://github.com/xhika/game-over/pulls?q=is%3Apr+sort%3Aupdated-desc+is%3Aclosed)